alejandroschuler/r4ds-courses/lectures/5-functional-programming.md

 3      2 c
 ```

-- What if we wanted to modify it so that `mpg` weren't hard-coded?
+- What if we wanted to modify it so that `number` weren't hard-coded?
 Intuitively, we should write something like this:

 ```r
 shuffle_col = function(data, col) {